 Employment in wholesale trade rose by 16,000 over the month.
 Since reaching an employment low in May 2010, this industry has added 184,000 jobs.

 Manufacturing employment continued to trend up in May (+12,000) following a similar change in April (+9,000).
 Job gains averaged 41,000 per month in the first quarter of this year.
 In May, employment rose in fabricated metal products (+6,000) and in primary metals (+4,000).
 Since its most recent low in January 2010, manufacturing employment has increased by 495,000.

 Construction employment declined by 28,000 in May, with job losses occurring in specialty trade contractors (−18,000) and in heavy and civil engineering construction (−11,000).
 Since reaching a low in January 2011, employment in construction has shown little change on net.

 In May, the unemployment rate was essentially unchanged at 8.2 percent.

 Among the major worker groups, the unemployment rates for adult men (7.8 percent) and Hispanics (11.0 percent) edged up in May, while the rates for adult women (7.4 percent), teenagers (24.6 percent), whites (7.4 percent), and blacks (13.6 percent) showed little or no change.

-These data are from the Current Employment Statistics (CES) and Current Population Survey programs and are seasonally adjusted.
+These data are from the Current Employment Statistics program and Current Population Survey and are seasonally adjusted.
 Employment data from the establishment survey for the most recent two months are preliminary.
-To learn more, see "The Employment Situation — May 2012," (HTML) (PDF) news release USDL-12-1070.
-More charts featuring CES employment data from the establishment survey can be found in Current Employment Statistics Highlights: May 2012 (PDF)
+To learn more, see "The Employment Situation — May 2012," (HTML) (PDF).
+More charts featuring employment data from the establishment survey are in Current Employment Statistics Highlights: May 2012.